-What Does a Financial Analyst Do
+What Does a Financial Analyst Do?
+A Day in the Life

 A financial analyst is responsible for a wide range of activities including gathering data, organizing information, analyzing historical results, making forecasts and projections, making recommendations, and generating Excel models, presentations, and reports.
 This guide will provide a detailed break down of a day in the life of a financial analyst, and answer the question, what does a financial analyst do?